RealTimeChris/simdjson/fuzz/Fuzzing.md

 This requires linux with clang and cmake installed (recent Debian and Ubuntu are known to work fine).

-It is also possible to run the full oss-fuzz setup by following [these oss-fuzz instructions](https://google.github.io/oss-fuzz/getting-started/new-project-guide/#testing-locally) with PROJECT_NAME set to simdjson.
+It is also possible to run the full oss-fuzz setup by following [these oss-fuzz instructions](https://google.github.io/oss-fuzz/getting-started/new-project-guide/#testing-locally) with PROJECT_NAME set to simdjson2.
 You will need rights to run docker.

 ## Fuzzing as a CI job - x64